Learning Decision-Focused Uncertainty Sets in Robust Optimization: Learning the uncertainty set parameterization

-As the distributions $\prob_u$ and $\prob_y$ are unknown, we are unable to obtain the true expectation in~\eqref{eq:bilevel}.
-As such, we work with sampled versions of the expectations.
-We define a condition on the sampled $\CVaR$,

-and require this condition to hold for feasible $\theta$.
-To find such a $\theta$, we introduce finite-sample approximations of the objective and constraint functions,

-evaluated over the dataset $U^N \times Y^J$.
-We use these approximations to define the sampled version of problem~\eqref{eq:bilevel},

-where $s$ is the non-negative slack variable in $\reals^d$ to represent the inequality constraint as an equality.
-We can now write the augmented Lagrangian function as
+We begin by defining the optimality conditions for problem~\eqref{eq:bilevel_sampled}.
+Since the problem is nonsmooth and nonconvex due to the bi-level structure (see Appendix~\ref{appx:bilinear}), we search for feasible stationary points instead of globally optimal points.
+We make use of the following augmented Lagrangian function

 where $\lambda$ is the Lagrange multiplier in $\reals$, and $\mu$ is the penalty parameter in $\reals$.
-This function $L$ is evaluated over the entire dataset $U^N \times Y^J$.
-We denote the estimated augmented Lagrangian over a subset (batch) of data $B= (U \times Y) \subseteq (U^N \times Y^J)$ as~$\hat{L}$.
-Using the stochastic augmented Lagrangian approach outlined in Algorithms~\ref{alg:learning} and~\ref{alg:learning_inner}, and under mild assumptions, we can find a feasible $\theta$ satisfying condition~\eqref{eq:sampled_cvar}.
-We also define a slightly weaker optimality condition: an \emph{$\epsilon$-stationary point} for problem~\eqref{eq:bilevel_sampled}.
-Given $\epsilon > 0$, a point $(\alpha,s,\theta)\in \reals^{q+2}$ is called an $\epsilon$-stationary point of~\eqref{eq:bilevel_sampled} if there is a scalar $\lambda \in \reals$ such that
+As this is the augmented Lagrangian formulation of~\eqref{eq:bilevel_sampled}, the function $L$ is evaluated over the entire dataset $W^N$.
+We also denote the estimated augmented Lagrangian over a subset (batch) of data $B \subseteq W^N$ as~$\hat{L}$.
+We then define the following stationary and $\epsilon$-stationary points. \begin{definition}[Stationary point of the augmented Lagrangian] Given $\lambda$ and $\mu$, a point $(\alpha,\theta)\in \reals^{q+1}$ is called a stationary point of the augmented Lagrangian function~\eqref{eq:lagrangian} if $0 \in J_L(\alpha,\theta)$, where $J_L(\alpha,\theta)$ denotes the conservative Jacobian (Definition~\ref{def:conserve}) of $L$ in the variables $(\alpha,\theta)$. \end{definition}